Paid resources

 Paid storage is available as group or archive storage.

-Group storage is shared storage that is mounted to the cluster, meaning the files can be accessed and modified in place.
-This storage is intended for use within computing jobs and can be shared with a specified group of individuals.
+Group storage is shared storage that is mounted on the cluster.
+This storage is intended for use with compute jobs and can be shared with a specified group of users.

-Group storage membership can be managed by you through the use of User Managed Groups. or by requesting that members be added to the storage's collab group by emailing us at icds@psu.edu.
+Group storage membership can be managed by requesting that members be added (via email, to icds@psu.edu), or by setting up a User Managed Group.

 Prices

-Prices for different compute nodes are set proportional to the cost of the hardware, and at a level competitive with the cost of buying your own cluster.
+Prices for different nodes are set proportional to the cost of the hardware, and competitive with the cost of buying your own cluster.
 More expensive nodes cost more to use, reflecting their greater value.

-For credit accounts, it is helpful to estimate how many credits a batch job would use before you actually run it.
+It is helpful to estimate how many credits a batch job would use before you run it.

 sacct -n -X -o jobid -u $USER -S 1/1 | credit_estimate